crhall-writing/crhall-writing.github.io/_poems/white-roses-in-the-yard.md

 and she comes back with a bouquet, the smell of which I’ll never forget
 telling me it’s on her, and that she’s been there before

-“I think I’m more of a dessert scent gal, truth be told,” she replies back to me
+“I think I’m more of a dessert scent gal, truth be told,” she replied back to me
-and I smile, retracting my arm, wondering what desserts meant to her
+and I smiled, retracting my arm, wondering what desserts meant to her